cainhill/render-engine/README.md

           working_dir: /app
           command: python process_videos.py
           restart: always
+      networks:
+        <your bridge network>:
+          external: true
       ```

 <br />

 ## ⚙️ Environment Variables

-You can configure the video output rewolution and frames per second (FPS) by passing the following environment variables into the Docker container:
+You can configure the video output resolution and frames per second (FPS) by passing the following environment variables into the Docker container:

 | Variable | Description | Default | Options |
 | :--- | :--- | :--- | :--- |